Skjeggy/dataing/2_semester/IKT207/Managing threat indicators.md

 Takes the properties that CybOX gives us and structures them in a standerdized manner.

 ## Trusted Automated eXchange of Indicators Information (TAXII)
+Shares this information automatically.

 ![[Pasted image 20230110222143.png]]

+## OpenIOC
+Mandiant threat framework.
+A different framework to describe security threats.

+## Final thoughts
+Security systems and services should support the abovementioned information standards.